LOADING ...

 the reputations of Churchill, Hamilton, and Kitchener.

-weakened the Turks enough to facilitate the British
+weakened the Turks enough to the British seizure

 of Palestine in 1917.
-The also distracted the Germans
+The action distracted the Germans

-from a they had in 1915 to begin another offensive in France.
+from a plan they had in 1915 to another offensive in France.

 Videos